robbie0525/Apex-Stats-on-Kraken/README.md

 * platform: PC (origin), X1 (xbox 1/series s/x), PS4 (ps4/5)
 * color: any websafe color for the sidebar

+Try to avoid quickly switching legends to avoid bugs.
+It's just the nature of APIs.
 See portal.apexlegendsapi.com for the full documentation